dobairoland/ZyEHW/hw/README.md

 AP SoC is described by the files located in the `hw/hdl` folder.
 The processors of Zynq-7000 AP SoC will communicate with the designed hardware through the AXI bus.
 Training data will be sent into the hardware.
-The training data is a sequence of video frames for the filter input and another sequence for the expected filter output.
-Candidate filters will be established by partial reconfiguration and writing into the configurations registers.
+The training data is a sequence of input video frames and a sequence of expected filter outputs.
+Candidate filters will be established by partial reconfiguration and writing into the configuration registers.
 The candidate filters can be evaluated in the programmable logic and their fitness computed and stored in registers.
 Please read our papers for more information.